tearflake/combo/README.md

 The embracing programming entirety provides a simple unifying platform in spite of its multi-paradigmatic nature.
 The three paradigms selected for this installation relate to standard imperative, functional, and rewriting programming, all carefully intertwined using a modular code interchange system.

-Here, we can find the platform tutorial, implementation grammar rules and pseudo code specification, and live online testing playground:
+Here, we can find the platform tutorial, implementation specification, and live online testing playground:

 * [tutorial](./docs/main.md)
 * [specification](./specs/main.md)